chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/aws/aws-fault-tunables.md

 ### Managed Nodegroup

-It specifies whether AWS EC2 instances are part of managed nodeGroups.
-If instances belong to the managed nodeGroups then provide `MANAGED_NODEGROUP` as `enable` else provide it as `disable`.
+It specifies whether or not AWS EC2 instances are part of managed nodeGroups.
+If the instances belong to the managed nodeGroups, provide `MANAGED_NODEGROUP` as `enable` else provide it as `disable`.
 The default value is `disabled`.

-Use the following example to tune this:
+Use the following example to tune it:

 [embedmd]:# (./static/manifests/common/managed-nodegroup.yaml yaml)
 ```yaml